ccamara/reveal-hugo/content/2021-01-18-obu-research-seminar/zaccesible-part1.md

 ## The problem(s)

-People with disabilities cannot be fully autonomous when moving within a city <br> <small>(especially in a foreighn city).</small>
+People with disabilities cannot be fully autonomous when moving within a city <br> <small>(especially in a foreign city).</small>

 {{% fragment %}}
-Two types of exclusion:
+Facing several types of exclusion, i.e.:

 * **Physical**: urban design
 * **Technological**: (lack of) specialized apps/services